In hourslong rant, GOP’s ‘angry’ McCarthy stalls Biden bill

 McCarthy broke Pelosi’s speechmaking record just before 5 a.m.
 Friday.
 He ended around 5:10 a.m.

-The House was set to return after dawn Friday and try again to pass the Biden package, sending it to the Senate.
+The House returned after dawn Friday and swiftly passed the Biden package, with just one Democrat who had previously announced their opposition the night before voting no, sending the bill to the Senate.

-Democratic Rep. Sheila Jackson Lee of Texas, who is part of the vote-counting whip team, said it did not appear that McCarthy’s speech changed any support for Biden’s bill on her side of the aisle.
+Democratic Rep. Sheila Jackson Lee of Texas, who is part of the vote-counting whip team, said it did not appear that McCarthy’s speech changed any support for Biden’s bill.

 “I think Kevin is also trying to show his conference that he’s a tough guy,” said Jackson Lee.
 “And he has the right to do that.
 And when I was in there, I showed him the respect that a person on the floor deserves.
 But, frankly, there are desperate people in my district who need every single aspect of this bill.”